 Resistor troubles are the simplest.
 However, like the others, they must be considered.

-1. A resistor can open.
+1. a resistor

-2. A resistor can increase in value.
+2. a resistor can increase in value.

-3. A resistor can decrease in value.
+3. a resistor can decrease in value.

 been covered specifically in this chapter, you should have gained enough knowledge to localize and repair any

 Q41.
 What is the most important thing to remember when troubleshooting?